NYU-IEP-2022-2023-Assignments/Lab3-Data-Repository/README.md

 **IMPORTANT** This data repository has public access.
 Anything you put in it can be seen by anyone, anywhere!
 Don't put anything personal or private in here!

+*The images here correspond to last year's assignment, so the repository names shown reflect those.
+Look for NYU-IEP-2022-3-Classroom/lab3-data-repository-**your github username** NOT NYUExperimentalPhysics1-2021/lab2-data-repository-your github username*

 Log into github desktop on the lab computer

 ![github_options](https://user-images.githubusercontent.com/237963/137568519-93e7380f-01e2-4a46-ac93-4d3a68cdf55c.png)